Pattern Avoidance Over a Hypergraph: Supersaturation on the Rich Blocks

+In order to show there is always an $i$-safe edge $E$ not already in $E(B_i)$, it is sufficient to show that the number of $i$-safe edges is $\geq N_B$, meaning that, by the pigeonhole principle, one of them is not already in $E(B_i)$.
 Let $Z$ be the number of $i$-safe edges in $B$.
 We want to show $Z \geq N_B$.
 The vertices of $B$ belong to an $n \times L$ matrix grid.
 We define $S$ to be the set of vertices in $B$ that belong to a random submatrix, selecting each column independently with probability $q$ and each row independently with probability $\frac{Lq}{n}$, for a fixed $q \in (0,1]$.
-That is, the probability that a single vertex is included in $S$ is $\frac{Lq^2}{n}$ as both its row and column need to be selected.
+In expectation, we select $qL$ rows and $qL$ columns.
+Also note that the probability that a single vertex is included in $S$ is $\frac{Lq^2}{n}$ as both its row and column need to be selected.\\

 Then, we generate another vertex subset $S' \subseteq S$.
-We start with $S' = S$ and, for each subset $F \subseteq S'$, if $F \in D_{|F|}(B_i)$, we remove one of the vertices in $F$ from $S'$.\\
+We start with $S' = S$ and iteratively scan $S'$ for subsets of vertices $F \in D_{|F|}(B_i)$.
+If we find such an $F$, we remove one of the vertices in $F$ from $S'$ and restart the scanning process.
+We terminate once no subset of $S'$ belongs to $D_{|F|}(B_i)$.
+We note that the total number of vertices of $S$ that we deleted is at most the number of $F \in D_{|F|}(B_i)$ contained in $S$ originally, as some vertex deletions may have destroyed multiple dangerous $F$.\\

 Now, we consider the subgraph $R$ induced by $S'$ and define the random variable $X$ to be the number of $i$-safe edges in $R$.
 Since we removed a vertex from every dangerous $F$ in $S'$, there will be no dangerous $F$ in $V(R)$ and every edge in $R$ is $i$-safe.
 So, we have $X = |E(R)|$.\\